jbodnar2/AV-Editor/README.md

 # Read Me

-General test for media player transcripts display
+General test for media transcripts display and edit